 You can submit claims at any time during the Plan Year for expenses incurred while you were an active employee during the Plan Year.
-You also have until April 30 of the following year to submit expenses for the previous Plan Year.

-You will be mailed a third quarter statement that details your account activity, claim payment, and remaining funds available for reimbursement
+You also have until 11:59 PM EST on April 30 of the following year to submit a claim with the required documentation for the previous Plan Year.
+You will have online access to quarterly statements that detail your account activity, claim payment, and remaining funds available for reimbursement.